REAL ESTATE INVESTMENT: Qualified Opportunity Zone Fund

 GAIN #1 – Previous Capital Gains

-GAIN #2 – Capital Gains from QF
+GAIN #2 – Capital Gains from Qualifying Opportunity Zone Fund

 Example: Let’s say you find a good QF for your $100,000.
 You can probably expect your Fund Manager to grow the fund at a rate of 10% to 15% per year.
 That will essentially double your investment in five (5) years.
 So, by year five, give or take, your $100,000 investment will have grown to $200,000.
 And, by year ten (10), it will be worth $300,000.
 That leaves you with a capital gain of $200,000 by the end of the 10-year cycle.